idaholab/moose/modules/doc/content/python/testers/JSONDiff.md

 - `skip_keys`: A list of keys to skip in the `JSON` comparison

-- `abs_zero`: Sets an absolute tolerance, defaults to 1e-10.
-Both absolute and relative tolerances must be met for a test to pass.
+- `abs_zero`: Sets an absolute zero cutoff used in comparisons, defaults to 1e-10.

-- `rel_err`: Sets a relative tolerance, defaults to 5.5e-6.
+- `rel_err`: Sets a relative error comparison tolerance, defaults to 5.5e-6.

 Other test commands & restrictions may be found in the [TestHarness documentation](TestHarness.md).